Assured shorthold tenancies : housing association

 Can I buy my own place?

-Assured shorthold tenants do not have the Right to Acquire their home.
+No, you do not have the right to buy your housing association home.
 However, you may be able to buy a home through a number of other home-ownership schemes designed to help tenants in Wales get onto the property ladder.

 Can I get a transfer or exchange my home?

 If you are an assured shorthold tenant you will not normally be able to exchange or transfer your home.
 However, take a look at what it says in your tenancy agreement or speak to your housing association to find out more.

 Getting involved in the management of your home